MicrosoftDocs/fabric-docs/docs/real-time-intelligence/monitor-logs-ingestion-results.md

 ## Ingestion results logs table

-Ingestion operation results provides details on both successful and failed ingestions and are supported for queued ingestions.
+Ingestion operation results provide details on both successful and failed ingestions and are supported for queued ingestions.

 Use the ingestion results logs to: